-- A. Coordinate work with utility companies; notify before starting work and comply with their requirements; obtain required permits. - B. Protect existing utilities to remain from damage. - C. Do not disrupt public utilities without permit from authority having jurisdiction. - D. Do not close, shut off, or disrupt existing life safety systems that are in use without at least 7 days prior written notification to Joliet Junior College. - E. Do not close, shut off, or disrupt existing utility branches or take-offs that are in use without at least 3 days prior written notification to Joliet Junior College. - F. Locate and mark utilities to remain; mark using highly visible tags or flags, with identification of utility type; protect from damage due to subsequent construction, using substantial barricades if necessary.
+- A. Coordinate work with utility companies; notify before starting work and comply with their requirements; obtain required permits. - B. Protect existing utilities to remain from damage. - C. Do not disrupt public utilities without permit from authority having jurisdiction. - D. Do not close, shut off, or disrupt existing life safety systems that are in use without at least 7 days prior written notification to Joliet Junior College. - E. Do not close, shut off, or disrupt existing utility branches or take-offs that are in use without at least 3 days prior written notification to Joliet Junior College. - F. Locate and mark utilities to remain; mark using highly visible tags or flags, with identification of utility type; protect from damage due to subsequent construction, using substantial barricades if necessary. - G. Remove exposed piping, valves, meters, equipment, supports, and foundations of disconnected and abandoned utilities. - H. Prepare building demolition areas by disconnecting and capping utilities outside the demolition zone; identify and mark utilities to be subsequently reconnected, in same manner as other utilities to remain.

-3.04 SELECTIVE DEMOLITION FOR ALTERATIONS
+3.4 SELECTIVE DEMOLITION FOR ALTERATIONS

 - A. Drawings showing existing construction and utilities are based on casual field observation and existing record documents only. - 1.
 Verify that construction and utility arrangements are as shown. - 2.
-Report discrepancies to Architect before disturbing existing installation - 3.
-Beginning of demolition work constitutes acceptance of existing conditions. - B. Separate areas in which demolition is being conducted from other areas that are still occupied. - 1.
-Provide, erect and maintain temporary dustproof partitions of construction as required by specific jobsite conditions. - C. Remove existing work as indicated and as required to accomplish new work. - 1.
-Remove items indicated on drawings. - D. Protect existing work to remain. - 1.
-Prevent movement of structure; provide shoring and bracing if necessary. - Perform cutting to accomplish removals neatly and as specified for cutting new work. - 3.
+Report discrepancies to Architect before disturbing existing installation. - 3.
+Beginning of demolition work constitutes acceptance of existing conditions that would be apparent upon examination prior to starting demolition. - B. Separate areas in which demolition is being conducted from other areas that are still occupied. - C. Remove existing work as indicated and as required to accomplish new work. - 1.
+Remove items indicated on drawings. - D. Services (Including but not limited to Plumbing, Electrical, and Telecommunications): Remove existing systems and equipment as indicated. - 1.
+Maintain existing active systems that are to remain in operation; maintain access to equipment and operational components. - 2.
+Where existing active systems serve occupied facilities but are to be replaced with new services, maintain existing systems in service until new systems are complete and ready for service. - 3.
+Verify that abandoned services serve only abandoned facilities before removal. - 4.
+Remove abandoned pipe, ducts, conduits, and equipment, including those above accessible ceilings; remove back to source of supply where possible, otherwise cap stub and tag with identification. - E. Protect existing work to remain. - 1.
+Prevent movement of structure; provide shoring and bracing if necessary. - 2.
+Perform cutting to accomplish removals neatly and as specified for cutting new work. - 3.
 Repair adjacent construction and finishes damaged during removal work. - 4.
 Patch as specified for patching new work.

-3.05 DEBRIS AND WASTE REMOVAL
+3.5 DEBRIS AND WASTE REMOVAL

-- A. Remove debris, junk, and trash from site. - B. Remove from site all materials not to be reused on site. - C. Leave site in clean condition, ready for subsequent work. - D. Clean up spillage and wind-blown debris from public and private lands.
+- A. Remove debris, junk, and trash from site. - B. Remove from site all materials not to be reused on site; comply with requirements of Section 01 74 19 Waste Management. - C. Leave site in clean condition, ready for subsequent work. - D. Clean up spillage and wind-blown debris from public and private lands.